Our unique analysis of the bills Rudman sponsored and cosponsored provides insight into his position in the Senate.

 - S. 1046 (101st): Merrimack River Study Act of 1990

 View All » (including bills from previous years)

 From Jan 1981 to Oct 1992, Rudman missed 135 of 4,353 roll call votes, which is 3.1%.
-This is better than the median of 4.4% among the lifetime records of senators serving in Oct 1992.
+This is on par with the median of 4.4% among the lifetime records of senators serving in Oct 1992.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000